 Despite Hannah's dramatization and the deceptively chic ribboned invite, the Quidditch party was just a night to dress a little nicer than usual, get tipsy on wine, and steal more hor dourves than one's waistline allowed.

 It was still undeniably the most gorgeous bash Rona had ever been to.
-The hall belonged to an old wizarding couple who already had all the appropriate anti-Muggle illusion spells in place, which meant going all out with the decorations; they even had swan ice sculptures that flew from perch to perch.
+The hall belonged to an old wizarding couple who already had all the appropriate anti-Muggle illusion spells in place, which meant going all out with the decorations.
+They had swan ice sculptures that flew from perch to perch.
 Outside, the lawn was decked in fairy lights, as if the stars alone weren't pretty enough.

 Either his suit shrunk or the training had already taken quite an effect.
 Oliver looked as uncomfortable as a bear in formal wear when Rona and Penny met up with him.